msk-access/py-gbcms/docs/QUICKSTART.md

-# GetBaseCounts - Quick Start Guide
+# gbcms - Quick Start Guide

-Get up and running with GetBaseCounts in 5 minutes!
+Get up and running with gbcms in 5 minutes!

 ## Installation